appcypher/raccoon/IDEAS.md

     print(i)
 ```

-# Futures, Streams, Generators

-These are implemented as state machine like in Rust.

 # Exceptions vs Result Enums

 Raccoon supports execeptions just because users coming from Python will have the presumption that Raccoon should have it.